sayedhfatimi/the-contemplative-path-posts/2025-04-18-the-death-of-the-dollar-and-the-rise-of-the-corporate-state/post.md

 And the people will cheer.
 Because the instability was unbearable.
 Because order feels like safety.
 Because the alternative is an abyss, and the abyss has no refund policy.

-In that moment, Orwell’s shadow darkens.
-The boot doesn’t stomp.
+In that moment, Orwell's shadow darkens.
+The boot doesn't stomp.
 It whispers.
 It recommends.
 It nudges.
 The telescreen no longer watches — it listens.
 And it learns.
 The Ministry of Truth becomes a Terms of Service agreement.
-And we scroll to the bottom, click “Accept,” and breathe a sigh of relief.
+And we scroll to the bottom, click "Accept," and breathe a sigh of relief.

 Not because we were fooled.